 What is Contract Administration?

-The professionals responsible for a company’s contract administration focus their work on the planning and implementation of contracts.
+The professionals responsible for a company’s contract administration focus their work on the planning and execution of contracts.
 The planning process often includes sourcing potential contracting partners, for example via sending out requests for proposal.
-In addition, the contract administrators help with ironing out the details of the contract arrangement, working with prospective partners to negotiate on contract matters such as price, delivery schedules, and performance expectations.
+In addition, contract administrators help with ironing out the details of the contract arrangement, working with prospective partners to negotiate on contract matters such as price, delivery schedules, and performance expectations.

 Although the word administration makes it seem as though this facet of the contracting cycle is essentially administrative in nature, it requires a great deal of strategy and business savvy.
 Entering into legally sound, mutually advantageous contracts is critical to the financial success of many businesses, so it is imperative to find the right partners and put into place fair agreements.

 Best Practices for Preparing a Contract Administration Plan

 Creating and following a strong contract administration plan puts your team in a good position to successfully manage each new contract throughout the lifecycle of the agreement.
 This formal document should describe in explicit detail what is expected of both parties during the term of the agreement in order to limit possible breaches of contract or other issues that lead to either side not fulfilling their contractual obligations.